s1068/dns/README.md

 # DetectFrida
 This project has 3 ways to detect frida hooking
-- a.
-Detect through named pipes used by Frida
+ 1. Detect through named pipes used by Frida
-- b.
-Detect through frida specific named thread
+ 2. Detect through frida specific named thread
-- c.
-Compare text section in memory with text section in disk for both libc and native library
+ 3. Compare text section in memory with text section in disk for both libc and native library

 More details can be found in my blog -> [DetectFrida](https://darvincitech.wordpress.com/2019/12/23/detect-frida-for-android)